 Geoframing is a highly accurate audience building strategy using location analytics to pinpoint the mobile devices observed within a user-defined polygon during a particular window of time.
 This is totally different from geofencing, which is an ineffective digital advertising tactic that attempts to serve ads in real-time to devices in a specific geographic area.
-Geoframing accurately builds a larger, targeted audience that an advertiser can reach wherever and whenever they are active.
+Geoframing accurately builds a larger, targeted audience of mobile device IDs or household addresses that an advertiser can reach via multiple channels, where and when they are active.
 Drawing on data from over 500 million devices, the OnSpot platform delivers a best-in-class tool to build audiences using Geoframes.

 When building Geoframes, the context of the location is very important to consider in order to ensure you are capturing the largest, most targeted audience.
 Take a look at the list below for best practices when creating Geoframes, and ultimately, Geoframe audiences.

 User Behavior & Device Usage – Is the location a place where people are likely to spend time and use their mobile device?
 Or, is it more of a transient location that people move through quickly or are engaged in an activity where they don’t use their phone?
 Ensure your Geoframe includes areas where users are likely to be on their device, such as parking lots.

 Population Density – Is the location in a populated or rural area?
 Are there busy roads or public transportation hubs nearby?